 It’s no secret that providing a safe and healthy life for your pets can be pretty expensive.
 From pet food, to vet check-ups, to grooming costs, and all those adorable little toys and treats that make them so happy… the numbers start to add up.

-And that’s not including all the extra costs that could be factored in if your pet BFF accidentally nibbles something toxic or tumbles down the stairs and breaks their leg.
+And that’s not including all the extra costs that could be factored in if your pet BFF accidentally eats some toxic food or tumbles down the stairs and breaks their leg.

 A study conducted by the People’s Dispensary for Sick Animals and reported by CNBC predicts that the lifetime cost of owning a pet comes in at a whopping $21,917 to $30,942 for cats, and $27,074 to $42,545 for dogs.
 And that’s before you even think about paying for college!

 We kid, we kid.
 But even without higher education to worry about, your fur babies are a serious investment.
 Also keep in mind that some of the biggest costs you might face, like emergency medical procedures, generally arise with no advance warning, giving you little time to save up in advance.